pierre-scality/scalws-tools/README.md

 ## Usage

 The `scalws` tool uses subcommands to group related operations.
+There are two main types of actions: VM management and resource management.

 ### General Options